apache/pekko-persistence-dynamodb/README.md

 ~~~
 akka.persistence.snapshot-store.plugin = "my-dynamodb-snapshot"

-my-dynamodb-snapshot = ${dynamodb-snapshot} # include the default settings
+my-dynamodb-snapshot-store = ${dynamodb-snapshot-store} # include the default settings
-my-dynamodb-snapshot {                     # and add some overrides
+my-dynamodb-snapshot-store {                     # and add some overrides
     snapshot-table =  <the name of the table to be used>
     journal-name =  <prefix to be used for all keys stored by this plugin>
     aws-access-key-id =  <your key>